statpascal/emul99/readme.txt

 speed (15 MHz) which is close to making the keyboard unusable.
-However, with some caution it is possible to start a second instance of the simulator running on the same disk images at maximum speed to execute the compiler (see ucsd-80-fast.cfg and the next section).
+However, with some caution it is possible to start a second instance of the simulator running on the same disk images at maximum speed to execute the compiler (see ucsd-80-fast.cfg and the next section - this will also put a high load on the host system).

 Multiple Instances